BUTANE-Smart-Chain/Butane-docs/docs/protocol/concepts/transactions.md

 - Access List Transactions ([EIP-2930](https://eips.ethereum.org/EIPS/eip-2930))
 - Legacy Transactions ([EIP-2718](https://eips.ethereum.org/EIPS/eip-2718))

-Evmos is capable of processing Ethereum transactions by wrapping them on a `sdk.Msg`.
+Butane is capable of processing Ethereum transactions by wrapping them on a `sdk.Msg`.
-Evmos achieves this by using the `MsgEthereumTx`.
+Butane achieves this by using the `MsgEthereumTx`.
 This message encapsulates an Ethereum transaction as an SDK message and contains the necessary transaction data fields.

 One remark about the `MsgEthereumTx` is that it implements both the `sdk.Msg` and `sdk.Tx` interfaces (generally SDK messages only implement the former, while the latter is a group of messages bundled together).
-The reason of this, is because the `MsgEthereumTx` must not be included in a `auth.StdTx` (SDK's standard transaction type) as it performs gas and fee checks using the Ethereum logic from Geth instead of the Cosmos SDK checks done on the auth module `AnteHandler`.
+The reason of this, is because the `MsgEthereumTx` must not be included in a `auth.StdTx` (SDK's standard transaction type) as it performs gas and fee checks using the Ethereum logic from Geth instead of the Butane SDK checks done on the auth module `AnteHandler`.

 #### Ethereum Tx Type

-There are three types of transaction types used in Evmos's [Go Ethereum](https://github.com/ethereum/go-ethereum/blob/b946b7a13b749c99979e312c83dce34cac8dd7b1/core/types/transaction.go#L43-L48) implementation that came from Ethereum Improvement Proposals(EIPs):
+There are three types of transaction types used in Butane's [Go Ethereum](https://github.com/ethereum/go-ethereum/blob/b946b7a13b749c99979e312c83dce34cac8dd7b1/core/types/transaction.go#L43-L48) implementation that came from Ethereum Improvement Proposals(EIPs):

 1. LegacyTxType (EIP-155):